graemechristie/graemechristie/source/_posts/2013-07-03-elastic-grids.markdown

 </div>
 ```

 Elastic grids can be nested inside one another.
 For example you may wish to nest a grid with a Fixed width but variable height, inside an element in another grid with a fixed height but elastic width.
 Alternatively you may just wish to use an elastic grid for fixed layout, within another elastic grid.
-If you have content in a variable height area that you want to become scroll-able when the container is smaller than the content, simply apply a class with the overflow-x: auto style to a div surrounding that area.
+If you have content in a variable height area that you want to become scrollable when the container is smaller than the content, simply apply a class with the overflow-x: auto style to a div surrounding that area.
 I use the convention of creating a  `scroll-pane` class in my solution to encapsulate this behavior.

 The following is an example of a typical complex layout that you may want to implement in the application.